jijojames18/browser-extensions-boilerplate/README.md

 ### Description

 Boilerplate project that can be used to bootstrap browser extensions.
+The project uses Webpack to build an extension and places the final build in the `dist` folder.

 ### Folder structure
 ```